-Do you love a crunchy muesli?
-Then my healthy homemade granola recipe is perfect for you.
-It is fiber-rich, high in protein, refined sugar free, vegan, gluten free and easy to prepare for a clean eating breakfast.
+Do you love crunchy muesli?
+Then my easy homemade granola recipe is perfect for you.
+It is fiber-rich, high in protein, refined sugar-free, vegan, gluten-free and simple to prepare for a clean eating breakfast.

 Is store-bought granola bad for you?

-Also the store-bought seemingly healthy granola cereals are often overpowered with agave syrup, maple syrup, honey or other sweetener.
+Also, the store-bought seemingly healthy granola cereals are often overpowered with agave syrup, maple syrup, honey or other sweeteners.
 Making your own healthy homemade whole grain mix, gives you control over the quality of ingredients, the fiber content and the amount of sweetener.